Modeling Mobility Solutions

 - Emerging mobility services (such as shared autonomous taxis in which to manage the last miles).

-START@SystemX: setting the course for mobility with MSM
+START@SystemX: Setting the Course for Mobility with MSM

 In June 2016, IRT SystemX launched the START@SystemX initiative to enable startups to benefit from the innovative dynamic of our Institute by joining its other partners, the large clients and technology suppliers, in building tomorrow’s new services.

 The launch of START@SystemX’s first season, steered by the MSM project and dedicated to mobility solutions, took place in September 2016.
 The work completed enabled to two startups, Citodi and Nextérité, to offer innovative solutions to improve traffic flows in cities, even on a smaller scale in city districts.
+The second season on Mobility was launched on June 2018.
+The selected startups – Affluences, Aquilae and Axper – are experts in the measurement of affluence, intelligent video surveillance, and the counting and tracking of people.

 - Estimation of user trajectories in a multimodal transport network using mobile telephone network logs (begun – Institut Mines Telecom/Bouygues Telecom)